High School Academy (HSAD-NI)

 Repeatable for additional credit: No

-HSAD-NI 150 Tourism: Social Media and Digital Marketing (0 Credits)
+HSAD-NI 150 Tourism: Digitial Marketing And Social Media (0 Credits)

 The tourism industry has been one of the biggest beneficiaries of our newfound ability to share thoughts and experiences through photos, messages, and blog posts.
 These “user generated” activities provide the opportunity to engage audiences through integrated marketing, mobile messaging, and other social media platforms.
 This course explores the exciting world of tourism marketing, and examines how companies leverage the internet and social media to educate potential customers about their products as well as how they provide authentic ways to interact in both the online and offline worlds.
 Through case studies, guest speakers, and site visits, students learn about what makes a successful campaign and the tools and techniques that companies employ to generate interest and a loyal following.
 Particular attention will be spent looking at applications such as WeChat, Sina Weibo, and QQ in China, as well as Twitter, Facebook, Instagram and others around the world as catalysts that help drive engagement and purchasing decisions.